sfleischman105/sfleischman105.github.io/_drafts/2018-1-5-easy-chess-ai-with-rayon.md

 number of moves applied from the starting position.
 When the algorithm reaches it's maximum depth, instead of determining the value of that position by evaluating the moves available, we'll determine the value through evaluation of the board itself.
 On the most basic level, evaluation is simply summing up the value of each piece on the board.
+This fits in with the symmetric nature of our algorithm.
+If white has the advantage of one knight, then black is at a disadvantage by one knight.

 If there are no moves available to play, we can determine that there is either a stalemate or checkmate.
 Checkmate is obviously the worst position available, so we'll give it an extremely low value.
-Stalemate leads to a draw, so the value of that is zero.
+Stalemate leads to a draw, so the value of that is the same for both sides: zero.

 With these two improvements, we are left with the following algorithm: